arjohnston/portfolio/mern-auth/README.md

 In the project directory, you can run:

-Launch the daemons for the database and API server
+Launch the daemons for the database and API server:
 ```sh
 npm run pm2-start
 ```

-Stop the daemons created by PM2
+Stop the daemons created by PM2:
 ```sh
 npm run pm2-stop
 ```

-Launch the test runner utilizing mocha and chai
+Launch the test runner utilizing mocha and chai:
 ```sh
 npm test
 ```

-Run a script to get the latest changes from github, installs any new dependencies and spawns the daemons
+Run a script to get the latest changes from github, installs any new dependencies and spawns the daemons:
 ```sh
 npm run deploy
 ```

-Run a linter against the repository to standardize the format of the code
+Run a linter against the repository to standardize the format of the code:
 ```sh
 npm run lint
 ```